 We will be open Saturday Sept 20 from 8am till 4pm for Blueberries (last of the Aurora) for half price - $0.80/lb u-pick.
 At the stand and for you-pick in the Orchard we have Apples and Asian Pears for $1/lb or $.80/lb for 50lbs or more and windfalls off the ground are $0.50/lb.
 In the garden we currently have organically grown Kale, Chard, summer Squash, Corn and Tomatoes.
 Our September hours are Saturdays 8am to 4pm.

-We currently have a very large selection of Blueberry and other BERRY PLANTS FOR SALE (see more information below).
+Morning Shade Farm is also open by appointment for a large selection of container Blueberry Plants and other Berry Plants (see more information below).

 1 gallon pots - 1 to 2 ft tall bushes (2 year old plants) - $6 each for under 20, $5 each for 20 to 100, $4.50 for 100 to 300 plants, $4.00 for over 300 or more plants.